Hancock33/batocera.piboy/package/batocera/emulationstation/batocera-es-system/roms/openjazz/_Readme.txt

 This port requires a copy of one of the following 1994/1995 Jazz Jackrabbit games:

   - Jazz Jackrabbit (available for purchase from GOG)
   - Jazz Jackrabbit Shareware Edition (free download)
   - Jazz Jackrabbit Christmas Edition (free download)
   - Jazz Jackrabbit Holiday Hare (free download)

-Extract to the connents to this folder, you should the following files ...
+Extract to the contents to this folder, you should the following files ...

 BLOCKS.00*
 BONUS.00*